Chapter 2 Getting Started with R

 makes it harder to overlook the cases where you are dealing with missing data.

-You can add the argument na.rm=TRUE
+You may remember from earlier that you can add an argument na.rm=TRUE

 #> [1] NA